-Performance Goal: MCSD plans to conduct at least 62,000 inspections for FY 2018, 63,000 for FY 2019, and 64,000 for FY 2020.
-MCSD will also plan to meet the 25% requirement for Level 1 inspections and the 33% Level III inspection requirement while increasing the total number of annual inspections.
-MCSD also plans to continue to increase the number of HM cargo tank inspections during the next three years.
+Performance Goal: MCSD plans to conduct at least 62,000 inspections for FY 2018, 63,000 for FY 2019, and 54,000 for FY 2020.
+The performance goals for inspections was lowered for FY 2020 due to a shortage of 8 motor carrier troopers due to retirement and reasssignment.
+These positions will be filled and trained as soon as possible.
+MCSD will also plan to meet the 25% requirement for Level

+1 inspections and the 33% Level III inspection requirement.
 During FY 2018-2020, Level 5 inspections will be restricted to requests by FMCSA during a motor carrier strike force or during a compliance review.
 MCSD inspectors may conduct Level 5 inspections during May and June in order to meet the minimum CVSA requirement of eight per inspector per year.

-Performance Measure: To conduct at least 15,500 inspections per quarter, with at least 3875 Level 1 inspections and 5115 Level III inspections, utilizing the 30 MHP troopers and 2 compliance review officers (TOTAL 32) dedicated to the MCSAP program and the assistance of MDOT officers.
+Performance Measure: To conduct at least 13,500 inspections per quarter, utilizing the 30 MHP troopers and 2 compliance review officers (TOTAL 32) dedicated to the MCSAP program and the assistance of MDOT officers.
 MDOT is classified as a non-funded agency.